tombrake/cnn-messaging/README.md

 ### About Observables

-The observables returned from the methods above are the RxJs implementation of ES6 Observables.
-More specifically, they are of type Rx.Subject();
+The observables returned from the methods above are the RxJs 5 implementation of ES7 Observables.

-Observables provide advanced features for event streams, such as filtering, batching, debouncing, etc. Read more about RxJs [here](http://reactivex.io) and [here](https://github.com/Reactive-Extensions/RxJS).
+Observables provide advanced features for event streams, such as filtering, batching, debouncing, etc. Read more about RxJs [here](http://reactivex.io) and [here](https://github.com/ReactiveX/rxjs).

 ### Publishing messages